ibexa/documentation-developer/docs/commerce/payment/extend_payment.md

 # Extend Payment

-There are different ways you can extend your Payment module implementation.
+You can extend your Payment module implementation:

-One of them is to create a custom payment method type.
+- by creating a custom payment method type
-The other is attaching custom data to a payment.
+- by attaching custom data to a payment

 You can also [customize the payment processing workflow](configure_payment.md#custom-payment-workflows).